jaredjennings/puppet-cmits-sudo/README.md

 ### Setup Requirements **OPTIONAL**

-You must have `sudo` installed and pluginsync enabled.
+You must have `sudo` version 1.6.9 or later installed; Augeas, ruby-augeas and a suitable `sudoers` lens (should come with Augeas);
+and pluginsync enabled.

 ### Beginning with sudo